AlonsoLobato/recipes_RestAPI/README.md

 # Cooking recipes API with NodeJS and ExpressJS

-This is an Express service that provides authorization functionality and includes separate folders for users and products.
-It also uses MongoDB as the database, along with the JSON Web Token (JWT).
+REST API server that provides access to cooking recipes.
+Built with Node.JS, using Express for HTTP and route handling and Nginx as reverse proxy.
+Uses MongoDB as the database and is deployed in an AWS EC2 instance.

 ## Project Structure
 - src